simonepri/lm-scorer/readme.md

                         Reduce strategy applied on token probabilities to get the sentence score.
 Available strategies are: prod, mean, gmean, hmean.
+  --batch-size BATCH_SIZE, -b BATCH_SIZE
+                        Number of sentences to process in parallel.
+  --significant-figures SIGNIFICANT_FIGURES, -sf SIGNIFICANT_FIGURES
+                        Number of significant figures to use when printing numbers.
   --cuda CUDA           If provided it runs the model on the given cuda
                         device.
   --debug               If provided it provides additional logging in case of